jesscss/jess/examples/language-3.md

 So far, so good.
 It looks something like a CSS module.
 Big deal.

 However, the Jess file itself allows you to import other modules.
-Unlike Sass and Less, these can be any other JS module, or another Jess file.
-This is done using the `@{}` preamble block.
+Unlike Sass and Less, these can be any other JS module, or another Jess file, using `@import` for either.

-### JS all up in your CSS
+### Imports

-Here's an example of a preamble:
+Here's an example:

 ```less
 @import {Colors} from './constants.js';